-the head/disk assembly (HDA) contains disks, heads, an actuator assembly, head interface circuits, atmospheric controls, vibration isolators, and a spindle assembly.
-An aluminum casting provides the supporting structure for these parts.
+The head/disk assembly (HDA) contains disks, heads, an actuator assembly, head interface circuits, atmospheric controls, vibration isolators, and a spindle assembly.
+A stainless steel baseplate and cover provide the supporting structure for these parts.
 The entire assembly is sealed and is not field repairable.